 Kudos to employers who have resisted the entreaties of their carriers to jump on the Livongo bandwagon.
 Resistance is not easy — carriers will pester employers endlessly because they get a nice commission every time an employer bites.

-Instead, I would simply recommend waiting until Livongo answers these five questions and gets their results validated by the Validation Institute.
-One would think that if they are losing $30-million/year anyway, spending an extra $10,000 to see if their offering actually works shouldn’t break the bank.
+Instead, I would simply recommend waiting until Livongo answers these seven questions and gets their results validated by the Validation Institute.
+One would think that if they are losing millions/year anyway, and spending $25,000,000 per quarter commissioning consultants and carriers (“channel partners”), that spending an extra $10,000 to see if their offering actually works shouldn’t break the bank.

-Here are the five questions that Livongo apparently can’t answer.
+Here are the seven questions that Livongo apparently can’t answer.
 Or they can, but choose not to.
 Not sure which inspires less confidence.

 The references below mention a “study.”, By way of background, this study was conducted by Livongo’s employees, along with employees of its partnered diabetes supply company (Eli Lilly), which also funded the study.
 So there couldn’t possibly have been any conflict of interest, right?
 Right?

 It was published in something called the Journal of Medical Economics (JME).
 And no, I hadn’t heard of this publication either.
-Turns out it’s an “open-access” journal offering “accelerated publication,” with an Impact Factor of 1.9.
+Turns out it’s an “open-access” journal offering “accelerated publication,” where you pay to publish.
+The Impact Factor is 1.9.

 I guess that means 10 states both prohibit it and allow it.